mrnvm8/DeviceSystem/README.md

 on this Github the is a project to create a User Login just by running dotnet run command but first

 Download this DeviceSystemInitializer project.
---The are few changes you need to do.
+--The are a few changes you need to make.
 1. ApplicationDbContext.cs from Data Folder
-	- change this to match you Database settings **server=localhost;user=user1;password=xxxxxx;database=SystemDB**
+	- change this to match your Database settings **server=localhost;user=user1;password=xxxxxx;database=SystemDB**

 2. Users.cs from Model folder
-	-change the string password to you likes
+	-change the string password to what you like
-	** CreatePasswordHash("xxxxxxxx", out byte[] passwordHash, out byte[] passwordSalt);** Now good to go => dotnet run.
+	** CreatePasswordHash("xxxxxxxx", out byte[] passwordHash, out byte[] passwordSalt)** Now good to go => dotnet run.

 **Uses**
-Notice this project was saving user secret using microsoft secret manager. so you will have to create your own secret. for the database and email address for the email address only when creating a ticket it will be required other wise the other operation will work fine
+Notice this project was saving user secrets using Microsoft Secret Manager. so you will have to create your own secret. for the database and email address Email address secrets are required when creating a ticket for a device, otherwise, the other operation will work fine

-Database secret structure
+**Database secret structure**

-The project works like this you
+**Now back to this Project The project works like this you**
 1. Add as Person --- People Table
 	1.1 Add Office -- Offices Table
 	1.2 Add Department --Department Tables